CARTAvis/carta-archived/README.md

 Same as CentOS, except will not install another specific g++ compilers.

-Also, it is possible to install built 4.8.7 by `apt-get install libqt4-dev libqt4-dev-bin` on Ubuntu .
+Also, it is possible to install built 4.8.7 by `apt-get install libqt4-dev libqt4-dev-bin` on Ubuntu (Not test yet).
 More modules: `apt-get install libqt4-debug libqt4-gui libqt4-sql libqt4-dev-tools qt4-doc qt4-designer qt4-qtconfig`.

 # Build Carta program